Building a Biphasic System Using GROMACS and VMD Tutorial

 The life sciences industry comprises businesses and research that work towards improving the lives of organisms.
-These companies include biomedical technologies and engineering, the development and manufacturing of pharmaceuticals, and cell biology which may require high performance computing (HPC).
+These companies include biomedical technologies and engineering, the development and manufacturing of pharmaceuticals, and cell biology which may require high performance computing (HPCHPC stands for High-Performance Computing.
+It refers to the ...).
 The industry continues to remain at the forefront of addressing the effects of the growing aging population and pandemics such as COVID-19; pharmaceutical companies were able to develop a coronavirus vaccine with the help of HPC.

 This tutorial shows you how to build a heterogeneous biphasic system in GROMACS, a molecular dynamics software that simulates proteins, nucleic acids, and lipids, followed by a visualization of the system using Visual Molecular Dynamics (VMD).
 A heterogeneous biphasic system consists of two different types of molecules in two different types of phases.
 In this tutorial, the two types of molecules shown are hydrophobic (cyclohexane) and hydrophilic (water).
 Since cyclohexane is hydrophobic, cyclohexane molecules will repel water molecules.
 In fact, aqueous biphasic systems can be used in the recovery, extraction, and purification of proteins and antibodies, which can help those in the life sciences industry develop pharmaceuticals and vaccines to help the greater population.